-- Gateway: Provide a built-in (and optional) http server, that can "bridge" between the internal ipfs network and people that use a regular browser.
+Gateway: Provide a built-in (and optional) http server, that can "bridge" between the internal ipfs network and people that use a regular browser.
 Instances that run on a public server can then provide hyperlinks of files to non-brig users.

-Done as of version 0.3.0. - Config profiles: Make it easy to configure brig in a way to serve either as thin client or as archival node.
-Archival nodes can be used in cases where a brig network spans over computers that lie in a different timezone.
-The archival node would accumulate all changes and repositories would see it as some sort of "blessed repository" which holds the latest and greatest state. - Automatic syncing: Automatically publish changes after a short amount of time.
+Shelf instances: Special instaces of brig, that operate automatically and are meant to be run on public servers.
+They can be used to exchange data between users that are not online at the same day (e.g. due to timezone differences).

+Automatic syncing: Automatically publish changes after a short amount of time.
 If an instance modified some file other nodes are notified and can decide to pull the change.

-Done as of version 0.4.0. - Intelligent pinning strategies: By default only the most recent layer of files are being kept.
+Intelligent pinning strategies: By default only the most recent layer of files are being kept.
 This is very basic and can't be configured currently.
 Some users might only want to have only the last few used files pinned, archive instances might want to pin almost everything up to a certain depth.

-Done as of version 0.4.0 (see repinning) - Improve read/write performance: Big files are currently hold in memory completely by the fuse layer (when doing a flush).
+Improve read/write performance: Big files are currently hold in memory completely by the fuse layer (when doing a flush).
 This is suboptimal and needs more intelligent handling and out-of-memory caching of writes.
-Also, the network performance is often very low and ridden by network errors and timeouts.
-This can be tackled since IPFS v0.4.19 supports an -offline switch to error out early if a file is not available locally.

-- More automated authentication scheme: E-Mail-like usernames could be used to verify a user without exchanging fingerprints.
-This could be done by e.g. sending an activation code to the email of an user (assuming the brig name is the same as his email), which the brig daemon on his side could read and send back. - Format and read fingerprint from QR-Code: Fingerprints are hard to read and not so easy to transfer and verify.
+More automated authentication scheme: E-Mail-like usernames could be used to verify a user without exchanging fingerprints.
+This could be done by e.g. sending an activation code to the email of an user (assuming the brig name is the same as his email), which the brig daemon on his side could read and send back.

+Format and read fingerprint from QR-Code: Fingerprints are hard to read and not so easy to transfer and verify.
 QR-Code could be a solution here, since we could easily snap a picture with a phone camera or print it on a business card.

-5.21.3 Far Future
+1.6.3 Far Future